COVID – 19 Information

 - AVOID CLOSE CONTACT: Staff will greet patients with a smile but, until further notice, will avoid shaking hands and hugging.

 - SLOW & STEADY: Should any of our staff become sick we will direct them to seek medical care as necessary and to remain at home.
 We will support our staff if they should need to care for children at home during this national emergency.
 We ask our patients and our referring doctors for their patience as we adapt to potential staffing changes in the office.
 We will strive to maintain regular hours and availability and we thank you for your understanding if we would need to return phone messages through our answering service.
-Dr. Boyle will continue to be available to patients of record 24 hours/ day.
+Dr. Boyle, Dr. Holland or will continue to be available to patients of record 24 hours/ day.

 - STAY UP TO DATE: Recommendations may change as additional information becomes available.
 We will continue to monitor the CDC website for COVID-19 updates.